BrettMayson/HEMTT/book/configuration/lints.md

 # Lint Configuration

 HEMTT runs lints against your config and SQF files to check for errors, common mistakes, and improvements.
 Some lints can be disabled, configured, or changed in severity.

+Lints can be kept in the `project.toml` file under the `lints` section, or in a separate `.hemttout/lints.toml` file.
+When kept in `lints.toml`, the `lints.` prefix is not required.

 See the Analysis section for [Config](../analysis/config.md) and [SQF](../analysis/sqf.md) lints.